Updated June 19, 2020, 9:19 a.m.

 Faculty and staff can also contact EAP Counselor Sharon Morisi.
 She is available via Zoom and telephone during normal business hours and offers support to supervisors who are assisting staff.
 Confidential virtual counseling is also available to students, faculty, and staff with Daveen Litwin, the Tucker Center chaplain, and with the United Campus Ministry advisers of multiple faith traditions.
 Email Litwin for an appointment.
 Resources are also available at Wellness at Dartmouth.

-All regular non-student employees will continue to be paid their March 18 effective base salary or rate of pay at the March 18 effective FTE through June 30, 2020.
+All regular non-student employees will continue to be paid their base salary or rate of pay through July 31, 2020.
 Temporary, seasonal, or per diem employees will be paid for hours worked.

 There are a number of external sources that fund the work of many Dartmouth employees.
 Each of the external sources is providing guidance that should be reviewed.
-The Office of Sponsored Projects has created an FAQ on its website with the up-to-date information.
-Pay continuation will first be funded by the external source, if appropriate and available, and then funded from local departmental funding sources, if needed.
+Updated guidance will be provided by the Office of Sponsored Projects.

 Shift differentials, overtime, or other hourly pay premiums will only be applied for time worked that meet the criteria for the premium pay rates.